 As a metapackage, which is a Commerce Marketplace requirement if you’re developing a product that has more than one component.

 A metapackage consists of shared packages.
 Examples: a metapackage that consists of a module and a theme, two modules, two themes, and so on.

 More information about metapackages can be found in the next section.

 composer.json that specifies individual components and their dependencies.
-(Magento Marketplace also refers to a metapackage as an extension.)
+(Commerce Marketplace also refers to a metapackage as an extension.)